yathit/yathit-inboxcrm-help/_posts/2000-06-01-getting-started.md

 ## Login

-You must login to the extension with Google account before you use it.
+To persist setting and additional feature for licensing, you should log in to Yathit server.
 You can either '[sign in to Chrome](https://support.google.com/chrome/answer/185277)' or Login to Yathit server.

 To login with Chrome sign in, simply click the Login button on the extension panel.